dsc-courses/dsc80-2025-su/syllabus.md

 This class has one Midterm Exam and one Final Exam.
 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.

-- **Final Exam:** June 10, 2025, 8-11AM,  CENTR 113.
+- **Final Exam:** September 6, 2025, 11:30AM - 2:30AM,  WLH 2111

-- **Midterm Exam**: Week 6 Tuesday (during lecture)
+- **Midterm Exam**: Wed, Aug 20 2025 (during lecture) WLH 2111

-Both exams will be administered in-person.
+Both exams will be administered in-person and online.
 If you have conflicts with either of the exams, please let us know on the [Exam Accommodations Form](https://forms.gle/UiGJ2aDsGViVbYPB9).

 ### Redemption Policy